Boundary Estate: Grade II listed buildings

-Streatley Buildings were demolished in 1971 These were the first dwellings on the Boundary Estate, on the east side.
-They were spartan larger flats erected 1893-4.
+Streatley Buildings were demolished in 1971.
+These were the first dwellings on the east side of the Boundary Estate.
+They were spartan, larger flats erected 1893-4.

 Rochelle School

 The 1870 Elementary Education Act made it compulsory for all children between the ages of five and twelve to be given a basic education at public expense.
-This was to be provided by Board Schools- and school boards were set up across the country to build and run these schools.
-It was estimated that 100,000 places would be required in London which was a gross underestimation and 500,000 had been provided by 1900.
-The architect who oversaw this was E.R.Robson, a student of George Gilbert Scott.The two school houses on the Rochelle campus, juniors and infants, were early examples of Robson's work.
+This was to be provided by Board Schools, and school boards were set up across the country to build and run these schools.
+It was estimated that 100,000 places would be required in London, a gross underestimation, and 500,000 had been provided by 1900.
+The architect who oversaw this was E.R.Robson, a student of George Gilbert Scott.
+The two school houses on the Rochelle campus, juniors and infants, were early examples of Robson's work.

 The Rochelle School is now a community arts facility.

 Transport

 The nearest London Overground station, Shoreditch High Street railway station, opened on 4 April 2010.